TelinThoth/Downtime_Calc/README.txt

 Section 3.1:
 Account Types and Returns
-There are 21 types of Account Files, not including the custom Resuection Fund.
+There are 21 types of Account Type, not including the custom Resuection Fund.

 01-[Creative Arts]-------04%--31-95--2d4+1
 02-[Performing Arts]-----02%--36-95--2d6+1